 I then decided that it needs a battery pack and so modified it to accept such a pack and charging from a standard USB lead.
 I now also use it to check my pool water.
 I also added oxidation and reduction potential, also called “ORP” as a bit of research tells me this is a good indication of water quality!

 I am a huge fan of Thingspeak and the MQTT API for sending data to their cloud IoT ecosystem.
 For those so inclined, it allows for some rich data analysis and visualisations as Mathworks are the holding company thereof.
-Mathworks of MATLAB simulation game.
+Mathworks of MATLAB simulation fame.

 I am sure many of you have opened your monthly electricity bill only to feel a little bit of panic rising as your mind tries to comprehend the number before you.
 In my case it was the eye-watering $601.3, which was laid before me.